alham-rizvi/Github-advisories/README.md

-Welcome to my public archive of security research and responsible disclosures
+Welcome to my public archive of security research and responsible disclosures,

 This repository contains: